aws-solutions-library-samples/guidance-for-media2cloud-on-aws/README.md

-# AWS Media2Cloud Solution Version 3 Preview
+# AWS Media2Cloud Solution Version 3

-## # IMPORTANT NOTE
-This is a **Preview beta** of Media2Cloud Version 3.
-If you are looking for a stable version, please use the published version (Version 2) from our [AWS Solutions](https://aws.amazon.com/solutions/implementations/media2cloud/).

 __

 ## What's new in V3?

 * New web user interface makes it easier to navigate different categories
+* Advanced search feature with [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/the-elk-stack/what-is-opensearch/) service now returns types and timestamps of the search term that allows you to _jump_ to a specific timestamp of the media file that contains the search result.
-* Added Stats view lets you visualize your library
+* Added ```Stats``` view lets you visualize your library.
-* Built-in queue management to handle large requests of Amazon Rekognition Video processes
+* Built-in ```Backlog Management System``` to handle large requests of Amazon Rekognition Video processes.
-* [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) makes it easily to integrate V3 CloudWatch events into your downstream processes by configuring an Amazon CloudWatch Event Rule to trigger your own workflows
 * [Amazon Rekognition Video Segment API](https://docs.aws.amazon.com/rekognition/latest/dg/segment-api.html) allows you to analyze video shot change and technical cues such as black frame, color bar, and end credits event.
-V3 also converts segment results into Edit Decision List (EDL) format allowing you to import the shot timeline to popular editing software such as Adobe Premerie Pro and BlackMagic DaVinci Resolve
+V3 also converts segment results into Edit Decision List (EDL) format allowing you to import the shot timeline to popular editing software such as Adobe Premerie Pro and BlackMagic DaVinci Resolve.
-* [Amazon Rekognition Custom Labels](https://aws.amazon.com/rekognition/custom-labels-features/) feature is our AutoML service that lets you easily train computer vision models such as image classification and object detection model.
-Although V3 doesn't train CL model for you, it can use the CL models you have already trained to analyze both image and _video_ assets.
+* [Amazon Rekognition Custom Labels](https://aws.amazon.com/rekognition/custom-labels-features/) (CL) feature is an AutoML service that lets you easily train computer vision models such as image classification and object detection model.
+Version 3 can use your trained CL model to analyze content.
 To train a CL model, check out this open source [custom brand detection](https://github.com/aws-samples/amazon-rekognition-custom-brand-detection) project.
-V3 also manages (auto-start and stop) the runtime of your CL models to minimize the inference cost
+Version 3 also manages the runtime of your CL models (auto-start and stop the model after use) to minimize inference cost.
-* _Frame based analysis_ lets you specify the framerate to run Amazon Rekognition Image API instead of Amazon Rekognition Video API.
-(Note that Amazon Rekognition Segment API and Amazon Rekognition Person Pathing API continue to use the Video API.)
+* ```Frame based analysis``` option lets you specify the framerate (ie., one frame every second or one frame very two seconds) to run Amazon Rekognition Image API instead of Amazon Rekognition Video API.
+Note that for Video-specific APIs such as ```Amazon Rekognition Segment``` and ```Amazon Rekognition Person Pathing```, Version 3 continues to use the Video APIs.
-* Integrated [Amazon Transcribe Custom Language Model (CLM)](https://docs.aws.amazon.com/transcribe/latest/dg/create-custom-language-model.html) and [Amazon Transcribe Custom Vocabulary](https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary.html) features that improve the transcription results.
-Check out this blog post [Building custom language models to supercharge speech-to-text performance for Amazon Transcribe](https://aws.amazon.com/blogs/machine-learning/building-custom-language-models-to-supercharge-speech-to-text-performance-for-amazon-transcribe/)
+* Integrated [Amazon Transcribe Custom Language Model](https://docs.aws.amazon.com/transcribe/latest/dg/create-custom-language-model.html) (CLM) and [Amazon Transcribe Custom Vocabulary](https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary.html) features that improve the transcription results.
+Check out [Building custom language models to supercharge speech-to-text performance for Amazon Transcribe](https://aws.amazon.com/blogs/machine-learning/building-custom-language-models-to-supercharge-speech-to-text-performance-for-amazon-transcribe/) blog post to learn more how you can train a domain specific CLM to improve transcription accuracy.
-* Last but not least, Media2Cloud V3 got its own logo!

 __